-17. The licence does not authorise the driver to drive any wheelchair accessible vehicles licensed by Hambleton District Council unless a DVSA enhanced assessment (or an alternative qualification approved in writing by an authorised officer) has been passed and a certificate has been obtained and submitted to an authorised officer.
-The driver shall not drive a vehicle unless he/she understands how to operate the vehicle and any equipment fitted to make the vehicle accessible by disabled persons.
+17. The driver shall not drive a wheelchair accessible vehicle unless he/she understands how to operate the vehicle and any equipment fitted to make the vehicle accessible by disabled persons.

 PRIVATE HIRE OPERATOR LICENCE CONDITIONS

 Records

 - 1. The record required to be kept by the operator under Section 56(2) of the Local Government (Miscellaneous Provisions) Act 1976 shall be kept in a suitable book (the pages of which are numbered consecutively) or by an alternative method approved in writing by the licensing authority.
 The operator shall enter or cause to be entered in the record, before the commencement of each journey, the following details of every booking of a private hire vehicle accepted by him/her: - a) The time and date of the booking and how made (e.g. telephone/personal call); - b) The name and address of the hirer; - c) The date and time of pick-up; - d) The point of pick-up; - e) The destination; - f) The number of passengers to be carried; - g) The agreed fare; - h) The time at which a driver was allocated for the booking; - i) The registration number of the vehicle allocated for the booking; - j) The name and licence number of the driver allocated for the booking; and - k) Any remarks (including the details of any sub-contract). - 2.
 The operator shall keep records of the particulars of all private hire vehicles operated by him/her, including details of the owners, registration numbers and drivers of such vehicles, together with any radio or other communication call signs used. - 3.
 All records kept by the operator shall be preserved for a period of not less than two years following the date of the last entry.